Criteria Air Pollutants

 - Click on any link labeled “County Business Patterns: YEAR.”
 On the resulting page, click the

-link and download the corresponding file.
-Repeat this process for each year from 1998 to 2018.
+“Complete U.S. File” link and download the corresponding file.
+Repeat this process for each year corresponding to years presented in the graphic.

 - Open each file in a software package of your choice that can process comma-delimited text files.